rastapasta/points-in-triangle/README.md

 # points-in-triangle

-A node.js library helping you to simply process all rasterized points in any given 2D triangle.
+A node.js library helping you to process all rasterized points in any 2D triangle.

 ## How does it work?

 * Triangle sides are determined using [bresenham](https://github.com/madbence/node-bresenham)
-* All points in each triangle are iterated and passed to the callback.
+* All points in the triangle are iterated and passed to the callback.

 ## How to install